nykznykz/langgraph_learning/README.md

 ## Project Status

-This is a work in progress, following along with the LangGraph tutorials.
+This project follows the LangGraph tutorials and currently includes implementations of:
+- Basic chatbot with state management
+- Web search-enabled chatbot with tool integration
+- Memory-enabled chatbot with thread-based conversation management

 More examples and implementations will be added as the tutorials progress.